Are THC Gummies Legal? Status by State

 Does that mean THC gummies are a no-go?
 Absolutely not!

 As we'll discuss, almost half of all states permit recreational marijuana.
-And many more follow a new federal law that allows THC gummies to be sold through a unique loophole.
+And many more adhere to the 2018 Farm Bill that allows for hemp-derived THC gummies.

 Delta-9 THC

 Manufacturers can and do create Delta-9 THC products using hemp.
-They are often virtually identical to marijuana-derived THC products.
-But because they are derived from hemp, they are federally legal.
+They are very similar to marijuana-derived THC products.
+But because they are derived from hemp, they are federally compliant.
+(Clean Remedies doesn't use marijuana-derived THC products - we use only hemp-derived products to ensure we align with federal regulations.)

-That's why we offer a range of Delta-9 THC products, from gummies to tinctures to artisanal, THC-infused chocolates and much more.
+That's why we offer a range of Delta-9 THC products, from legal THC gummies to cannabis oil to THC-infused chocolates and much more.

 However, it's important to note that some individual states regulate the sale of Delta-8 and Delta-9 THC.
 This includes some states that otherwise permit recreational cannabis use.